Logic: Informal

 The pragmatic or dialogical approach to informal logic sees arguments as speech acts and not merely as a set of premises together with a conclusion.
 As speech acts, they occur in a certain context, like a dialogue, which affects the standards of right and wrong arguments.
 A prominent version by Douglas N. Walton understands a dialogue as a game between two players.
 The initial position of each player is characterized by the propositions to which they are committed and the conclusion they intend to prove.
 Dialogues are games of persuasion: each player has the goal of convincing the opponent of their own conclusion.
 This is achieved by making arguments: arguments are the moves of the game.
 They affect to which propositions the players are committed.
 A winning move is a successful argument that takes the opponent's commitments as premises and shows how one's own conclusion follows from them.
 This is usually not possible straight away.
 For this reason, it is normally necessary to formulate a sequence of arguments as intermediary steps, each of which brings the opponent a little closer to one's intended conclusion.
 Besides these positive arguments leading one closer to victory, there are also negative arguments preventing the opponent's victory by denying their conclusion.
 Whether an argument is correct depends on whether it promotes the progress of the dialogue.
 Fallacies, on the other hand, are violations of the standards of proper argumentative rules.
 These standards also depend on the type of dialogue.
 For example, the standards governing the scientific discourse differ from the standards in business negotiations.

 The epistemic approach to informal logic, on the other hand, focuses on the epistemic role of arguments.
 It is based on the idea that arguments aim to increase our knowledge.
 They achieve this by linking justified beliefs to beliefs that are not yet justified.
 Correct arguments succeed at expanding knowledge while fallacies are epistemic failures: they do not justify the belief in their conclusion.
+For example, the fallacy of begging the question is a fallacy because it fails to provide independent justification for its conclusion, even though it is deductively valid.
 In this sense, logical normativity consists in epistemic success or rationality.
-For example, the fallacy of begging the question is a fallacy because it fails to provide independent justification for its conclusion, even though it is deductively valid.
 The Bayesian approach is one example of an epistemic approach.
 Central to Bayesianism is not just whether the agent believes something but the degree to which they believe it, the so-called credence.
-Degrees of belief are understood as subjective probabilities in the believed proposition, i.e. as how certain the agent is that the proposition is true.
+Degrees of belief are seen as subjective probabilities in the believed proposition, i.e. how certain the agent is that the proposition is true.
 On this view, reasoning can be interpreted as a process of changing one's credences, often in reaction to new incoming information.
-Correct reasoning, and the arguments it is based on, follows the laws of probability, for example, the principle of conditionalization.
+Correct reasoning and the arguments it is based on follow the laws of probability, for example, the principle of conditionalization.
 Bad or irrational reasoning, on the other hand, violates these laws.